wrccdc-org/Website-Hugo-Source-Code/content/_index.md

 ---
 <br>

-The list of registered teams for the 2021 WRCCDC Online Qualifier is out!
-[Click Here!](/seasons/2021//qualifier-registered-teams)
+WRCCDC is proud to announce the winners of the WRCCDC Qualifiers 2021!
+[Click Here!](/seasons/2021/regional-finalists)

 <br>
 <hr>